Q: I’m afraid of writing. How can I push back?

 And then I realized: Dammit, I’m afraid.

 I’ve been doing this writing thing for a long time now.
 You’d think by now I’d recognize fear when it came calling.
 I do generally recognize it faster than before—that’s progress.
-(This piece isn’t due for another three weeks).
+(The piece I keep putting off isn’t due for another three weeks).
 But still, it chagrined me that Fear was able to slip on a trench coat and a fake mustache and slip right past my defenses.
 I tell myself I should know better by now.

 Oh, one more thing.
 This project I was afraid to start?
 It’s a presentation I’m giving.
 About courage.